Production of steel: A comprehensive overview

 The blast furnace process: from iron ore to pig iron

-The production of steel begins with the blast furnace process, in which iron ore and coke are melted as almost pure carbon at temperatures of over 2000 °C. The chemical reaction in the blast furnace reduces the iron ore to liquid pig iron.
-The chemical reaction in the blast furnace reduces the iron ore to liquid pig iron.
+Steel production begins with the blast furnace process, where iron ore and coke, as almost pure carbon, are melted at temperatures of over 2000°C. The chemical reaction in the blast furnace reduces the iron ore to liquid pig iron.
 This process is central to steel production due to its efficiency in converting iron and coke into pig iron.

 From pig iron to steel: the converter process

-Once the liquid pig iron has been extracted, it is passed on to the next step: the converter process.
+After the extraction of the liquid pig iron, it is passed on to the next step: the converter process.
 Here, the pig iron is heated and oxygen is blown in.
-This stage reduces the carbon content and removes other impurities such as silicon, manganese and phosphorus through oxidising processes.
+This stage reduces the carbon content and removes other impurities such as silicon, manganese and phosphorus through oxidizing processes.
 The end result of this step is crude steel.

 The role of electric arc furnaces in modern steel production

-Electric arc furnaces offer an efficient and environmentally friendly alternative to traditional steel production.
-Scrap steel is melted in these furnaces using high-energy electrodes.
-These systems can save twice as much energy as conventional blast furnaces and are central to the recycling of steel, as they facilitate the continuous inclusion of scrap in steel production.
+Electric arc furnaces provide an efficient and environmentally friendly alternative to traditional steel production.
+Steel scrap is melted in these furnaces by high-energy electrodes.
+These facilities can save twice as much energy as conventional blast furnaces and are central to steel recycling, as they facilitate the constant incorporation of scrap into steel production.

 Why is the blast furnace central to steel production?